alinourollahi/fortigate-automation/unlimited_internet_access_checker/README.md

 This directory contains a script for retrieving a list of all objects with permanent and unlimited internet access.

 ## Prerequisites
+Before using the script, make sure you have the following prerequisites in place:
 1. Create a Fortigate user (REST API Admin) with read access to the firewall/policy and firewall/address.